 In a statement released by the palace announcing the choice of Alexander McQueen, “Miss Middleton chose British brand Alexander McQueen for the beauty of its craftsmanship and its respect for traditional workmanship and the technical construction of clothing.
 Miss Middleton wished for her dress to combine tradition and modernity with the artistic vision that characterizes Alexander McQueen’s work.
 Miss Middleton worked closely with Sarah Burton in formulating the design of her dress.”

 At precisely 10:51 am, Kate Middleton stepped into the Queen’s Rolls Royce with her father for the drive to Westminister Abbey.
 Immediately it was clear she chose to let her beautiful hair fall upon her lace covered shoulders.
 Stunning indeed.

 “Be who you were meant to be and you will set the world on fire,” a statement shared during the wedding ceremony by one officials.
 More truer words couldn’t be spoken about Kate Middleton and her electrifying effect on the world.

 Many of you tweeting while the wedding was occurring live immediately pointed out that her dress was similar to that of Grace Kelly’s (a gift from the MGM Studio and designed by Helen Rose), and wow, what similarity indeed.

 Kate was helped with her train by her younger sister, and maid of honor, Pippa (who also wore Alexander McQueen).

-Now, officially we can call her a princess.
+Now, while we cannot actually call her a princess, she sure seems to epitomize one.
 The couple’s official title – The Duke and Duchess of Cambridge.
 Congratulations – a beautiful ceremony and yes, they did kiss twice on the balcony.